Right Sector Ukrainian Volunteer Corps: Crimea border blockade

 On 20 September 2015, the Right Sector together with the Mejlis of the Crimean Tatar People started a massive traffic obstruction of Russian-controlled Crimea.
 It saw demonstrators blocking traffic of trucks, railways, electricity and water going to Crimea.
 Although passenger cars were allowed to go.

 The Right Sector paramilitaries of the Ukrainian Volunteer Corps joined the blockage, together with members of the Azov Regiment they provided security to the demonstrators.

 2022 Russian invasion of Ukraine

 At the start of the 2022 Russian invasion of Ukraine, the Right Sector mobilized their volunteer corps again to fight the invading Russian forces.
-The Ukrainian Volunteer Corps fought at the Siege of Chernihiv, where they fought for control of 10 villages around the Nizhyn Raion, helped to defend the capital Kyiv during the Kyiv offensive, and were reported to have fought at the Siege of Mariupol.
+On 31 March, the Ukrainian Volunteer Corps took control of the settlements of Petrivka, Staryi Bykiv, Novyi Bykiv, Havrylivka, Ukrainka, Makiivka, Tereshkivka, Halytsia, Yakhnivka, and Svitanok.
+The unit also helped to defend the capital Kyiv during the Kyiv offensive, and were reported to have fought at the Siege of Mariupol.
 On 14 March, co-founder of the Right Sector and 2nd Separate Battalion commander Mykola Kravchenko was killed in action in the village of Horenka during the Kyiv offensive along with a Fox News journalist.